MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/scoring-model-accuracy.md

 manager: shujoshi
 ---

-# View the accuracy and performance of a predictive scoring model
+# View accuracy and performance of a predictive scoring model

 By validating the AI predictions with actual values, you'll gain more confidence about the accuracy of the AI-driven insights.
 This helps you to convey and convince the leadership team and sellers to adopt the model and motivate them to use the AI model’s insights more often for improved business outcomes.